-Another Wave Of Ex-National Security Officials Criticize Trump
+Another Wave Of Ex-National Security Officials Criticizes Trump

 Several million Americans, including current government workers, civilian contractors and former officials, have security clearances.

-When security clearances are revoked, it is almost always handled internally by the government department or agency that an employee is working for, or used to work for, according to Mark Zaid, a Washington lawyer who has handled hundreds of cases involving security clearances.
+When security clearances are revoked, it is almost always handled internally by the government department or agency that an employee is working or used to work for, according to Mark Zaid, a Washington lawyer who has handled hundreds of cases involving security clearances.

 The president's involvement makes the Brennan case exceptional.